 - You can look up legislation and track its progress here.
 Every bill introduced by the bill introduction deadline is guaranteed a hearing and before the hearing, a fiscal and policy note about the bill will be published.

 - You can view the Committee Schedules here.

 - Committee hearings can also be watched online.

 Brooke’s Work in Annapolis

 Brooke sits on the Appropriations Committee, the Committee responsible for passing a balanced budget every year.
-She has championed numerous bills during her first term and has successfully sponsored and passed key initiatives in the areas of education, public transit, family leave, food access for seniors, expanding access to AmeriCorps, and more.
+She has championed numerous bills during her first term and has successfully sponsored and passed key initiatives in the areas of education, public transit, public safety and gun violence prevention, family leave, food access for seniors, expanding access to AmeriCorps, and more.

 Every year Brooke puts together a synopsis of her work during the past session.
-To read her three reports, click on the links below:
+To read her past reports, click on the links below: